DanielCalvo/markdownscanner/README.md

 I then wondered: How many other markdown links are broken in open source projects?
 As it turns out, a lot of them.
 This tool will hopefully help me find and fix these links.

-Please not that, at least for now, the goal of this project is exploratory in nature -- My software skills have a long way to go, and this project will hopefully help me improve.
+Please note that, at least for now, the goal of this project is exploratory in nature -- My software skills have a long way to go, and this project will hopefully help me improve.
 I can make no guarantees that _anything_ in here works, or is a good idea to begin with.

 ### Next actionable items
 - Organize this in packages.
 That big 400 line single file isn't nice to work with.